pbhu1024/awesome-augmented-language-model/README.md

 ### Extra Modality
+- Wu, Chenfei and Yin, Shengming and Qi, Weizhen and Wang, Xiaodong and Tang, Zecheng and Duan, Nan, **Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models**, 2023 [[Paper]](https://arxiv.org/abs/2303.04671)

+- Camposampiero, Giacomo and Houmard, Loic and Estermann, Benjamin and Mathys, Joël and Wattenhofer, Roger, **Visual Abstraction and Reasoning through Language**, 2023 [[Paper]](http://arxiv.org/abs/2303.04091)

+- Shao, Zhenwei and Yu, Zhou and Wang, Meng and Yu, Jun, **Prompting Large Language Models with Answer Heuristics for Knowledge-based Visual Question Answering**, 2023 [[Paper]](http://arxiv.org/abs/2303.01903)

+- West, Colin G., **AI and the FCI: Can ChatGPT Project an Understanding of Introductory Physics?**, 2023 [[Paper]](http://arxiv.org/abs/2303.01067)

 - Huang, Shaohan and Dong, Li and Wang, Wenhui and Hao, Yaru and Singhal, Saksham and Ma, Shuming and Lv, Tengchao and Cui, Lei and Mohammed, Owais Khan and Liu, Qiang and Aggarwal, Kriti and Chi, Zewen and Bjorck, Johan and Chaudhary, Vishrav and Som, Subhojit and Song, Xia and Wei, Furu, **Language Is Not All You Need: Aligning Perception with Language Models**, 2023 [[Paper]](http://arxiv.org/abs/2302.14045)

 - Li, Junnan and Li, Dongxu and Savarese, Silvio and Hoi, Steven, **BLIP-2: Bootstrapping Language-Image Pre-training with Frozen Image Encoders and Large Language Models**, 2023 [[Paper]](http://arxiv.org/abs/2301.12597)